 Close-up of legs in Figure 209-1.
 (Reproduced with permission from El-Ghandour A, Selim A, Khachemoune A. Bilateral lesions on the legs, J Fam Pract.
 2007;56(1):37-39.
 Frontline Medical Communications.
 Inc.)

 Erythema ab igne (EAI) is a rare skin condition caused by chronic exposure to low-intensity heat that is insufficient to cause burns.
 Sources of this heat can include hot-water bottles, heating pads, electric blankets, car seat warmers, exposure to open fires, and laptops placed on the users' thighs or propped legs.
 EAI is typically characterized by pink, reticulated, and hyperpigmented mottled patches in the setting of prolonged exposure to heat.
 Patients may complain of associated pruritus or paresthesias, or they may be asymptomatic.
 Treatment is limited and patients are instructed to avoid triggers.

 Chronic moderate heat dermatitis, chronic radiant heat dermatitis, toasted skin syndrome, fire stains, hot-water bottle rash, laptop thigh.

 The skin findings form as a result of multiple exposures to low-intensity heat.

 EAI is thought to be caused by damage to superficial blood vessels from external heat, which leads to hemosiderin deposits in the superficial skin, usually in a reticulated pattern.1

-In the past, EAI was reported in women who were exposed to open fires, fireplaces, or furnaces to cook for extended periods of time.2-5 As a result, most of the lesions would manifest on the medial ...
+In the past, EAI was reported in women who were exposed to open fires, fireplaces, or furnaces to cook for extended periods of time.2-5 As a result, most of the lesions would manifest on the medial side of the thigh ...